 As a result of an unexpected opportunity, this is likely going to be my last blog for The Original Flame.
 I move on to a different industry in May of 2018.

 I started at the store before the birth of my daughter, two and a half houses ago and about four to six industry certifications ago.
-I am so grateful for my time here, my time in the industry and as I look forward to what’s next for me, I wanted to take the opportunity to blog about bits and pieces of the speciality fireplace industry and why, even as a former staffer, I would still bring my money, my trust, and my business to The Original Flame.
+I am so grateful for my time here, my time in the industry and as I look forward to what’s next for me, I wanted to take the opportunity to blog about bits and pieces of the specialty fireplace industry and why, even as a former staffer, I would still bring my money, my trust, and my business to The Original Flame.

 Some of the highlights: